 At first, it seems peculiar that Dean speaks so lowly of deer, considering he has the imposing head of one mounted on the wall of the rec room where Chris is later held against his will.
 It’s not just a deer head mounted to the wall, either; the antlers indicate that the deer is likely male, also known as a buck.
-That in itself isn’t enough to make one pause, since it was clear early on that Dean was a hunter of sorts, and procured many exotic souvenirs during his travels abroad.
-During the grand tour of the house, he casually showed off his trophies from far-off African locales.
-Statues.
-Instruments.
-Tapestries.
-Elements he had cherry-picked from black culture to display in his own home; a simple-but-effective display of black appropriation.
+That in itself isn’t enough to make one pause, since it it’s clear early on that Dean is a hunter of sorts, and procured many exotic souvenirs during his travels abroad.
+During the grand tour of the house, he casually shows off his trophies from far-off African locales.
+Statues, instruments, tapestries; elements he had cherry-picked from Black culture to display in his own home — a simple-but-effective display of Black appropriation.
 Like the Black people Rose hunted and seduced, Dean’s favorite bits of blackness were given new life as decorative trophies.
 The biggest trophy of all, though, is displayed in the recreation room.